 3. Homemade dolls

-Dollmaking is another fun kids activity that young girls and boys alike will enjoy.
+Dollmaking is another fun kids activity.
 We found instructions for several types of dolls using leftover fabrics, socks and corn husks.
 Try these sites:

 - Primitive dolls.
 Ideas and materials for making folk art dolls.